smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

 - **Slow trim** on measured speed (`Lolo.vx`) corrects the (non-1:1) commanded `ctrl/rpm_setpoint` -> thruster-RPM gap, so `rpm_per_mps` only needs to be approximately right.
-- **Deadband widens with uncertainty,** so a noisy estimate produces calm behaviour rather than wiggling.
+- **Deadband widens with measured divergence,** so an estimate drifting from truth produces calm behaviour rather than wiggling (until it trips the `max_delta_pos` failure).

 ### Dive-floor